-Despite much economic uncertainty, the Town of Kiawah continues to maintain a stable overall financial condition and provide high-quality core services, thanks to effective Town Council directions, strong financial management and planning by the Town.
+Despite much economic uncertainty, the Town of Kiawah Island continues to maintain a stable overall financial condition and provide high-quality core services, thanks to effective Town Council directions, strong financial management, and planning by the Town.

-The current fiscal year illustrates the strengths, stability and uniqueness of Kiawah Island.
-It is expected that the local economy will continue to support our local businesses, restaurants, property development and new rental properties, which will sustain business licenses, building permit revenues, accommodation taxes and more.
+The current fiscal year illustrates the strengths, stability, and uniqueness of Kiawah Island.
+The Town relies on several key indicators to gauge the status of the local economy and the likely impacts on the Town's budget and financial position.
+It is expected that the local economy will continue to support our local businesses, restaurants, property development, and new rental properties, which will sustain business licenses, building permit revenues, accommodation taxes, and more.